SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 That means for the most part the code runs from **top to bottom**, always in the same order, in kind of a **procedural** way.

-Asynchronous code starts **very similar**, at the top of the file and execute the code until it **gets to the bottom**, but during that execution could run into certain asynchronous functions.
+Asynchronous code starts **very similar**, at the top of the file and executes the code until it **gets to the bottom**, but during that execution could run into certain asynchronous functions.

-Then the code will **split off** and execute that **asynchronous code separately** from the rest of the code and that's usually because it needs to **wait for** the result of some operation that takes a l**ong period**.
+Then the code will **split off** and execute that **asynchronous code separately** from the rest of the code and that's usually because it needs to **wait for** the result of some operation that takes a **long period**.

-So the synchronous code will **execute from the top** and execute until it h**its something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.
+So the synchronous code will **execute from the top** and execute until it h**it is something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.

 So the code may execute in a **different order** depending on how **long** a certain operation takes, thus make code harder to work with.